-Following lunch on our own in Old Town, we will visit Isaak E. Lichtigfeld School – a state-recognised Jewish school with grades that run from primary school through university entry level.
-Although the Isaak E. Lichtigfeld is a Jewish school, it has been open to people of all beliefs since its foundation in 1804.
-Today, approximately 480 boys and girls attend school there.
+Following lunch on our own in Old Town, we will visit Isaak E. Lichtigfeld School—a state-recognized Jewish school with grades that run from primary school through university entry level.
+Although the Isaak E. Lichtigfeld is a Jewish school, it has been open to students of all beliefs since its founding in 1804.
+Today, approximately 480 boys and girls attend the school.

 Evening lecture by Chaim Seidler-Feller, “The Napoleonic Sanhedrin and the Assimilation of French Jewry,” followed by dinner on our own.

 Today we will visit Mainz, hometown of the first printer of the Bible, Johann Gutenberg, and an important center of rabbinical scholarship during the Middle Ages.
-This attractive town on the Rhine was home to Rabbi Yaadov ben Moshe Molin (1365-1427, known in Rabbinic circles as the Maharil – acronym for our teacher, Rabbi Yaakov Levi, son of Moshe).
-The Maharil was spiritual leader of the Jews of Germany, Austria, and Bohemia, and a leading authority on Jewish Law).
-The small Mainz synagogue, part of the post-World War II Mainz Jewish Community Center, is an architectural gem.
+This attractive town on the Rhine was home to Rabbi Yaakov ben Moshe Moelin (1365–1427, known in rabbinic circles as the Maharil—acronym for our teacher, the Rabbi Yaakov Levi).
+The Maharil was spiritual leader of the Jews of Germany, Austria, and Bohemia and a leading authority on Jewish Law.
+The small Mainz synagogue, part of the post–World War II Mainz Jewish Community Center, is an architectural gem.
 Its ark contains three Torah scrolls that survived Kristallnacht.
 The Mainz Regional Museum, which we will visit, displays several 12th-century Jewish tombstones, including that of Gershom ben Judah (d.
-1049), commonly known to scholars of Judaism by the title Rabbeinu Gershom Me’Or Hagolah (Our Teacher Gershom the Light of the Exile).
-Rabbi Gershom (960-1040) is most famous in Jewish tradition for his rulings prohibiting polygamy.
-Additionally, in Mainz, we will visit Saint Stephen’s Church which contains Germany’s only stained-glass windows by Marc Chagall.
+1049), known to scholars of Judaism as Rabbeinu Gershom Me’Or Hagolah (Our Teacher Gershom the Light of the Exile).
+Rabbi Gershom (960–1040) is most famous in Jewish tradition for his rulings prohibiting polygamy.
+Additionally, in Mainz, we will visit Saint Stephen’s Church, which contains Germany’s only stained-glass windows by Marc Chagall.
 Lunch (included) along the way.